dannynoonan/transcript-playground/README.md

 ## Db migrations

 `transcript-playground` is configured for Postgres migrations using Toroise ORM and Aerich.
-These steps describe the process for re-initializing migrations and for executing them going forward.
+Migrations are executed at app startup.
+The following steps describe the process for re-initializing migrations and for executing them going forward.

 * Create `migrations/` dir and `pyproject.toml` file from settings in TORTOISE_ORM dict:
     ```